By John Salak –

 “Habitual tea consumption is associated with lower risks of cardiovascular disease and all-cause death,” explained Dr. Xinyan Wang, a member of the Chinese Academy of Medical Sciences and the first author of the study.
 “The favorable health effects are the most robust for green tea and for long-term habitual tea drinkers,” he added.

 The National University of Singapore also came in on the side of tea’s positive benefits—black, green or oolong.
-Its research indicates that regular tea drinkers seem to have better organized brain regions, which supports stronger cognitive function, compared to those who give tea the brush off.
+Its research indicates that regular tea drinkers seem to have better-organized brain regions, which support stronger cognitive function, compared to those who give tea the brush off.

 This recent study follows early research in 2017 by Feng that revealed regular tea consumption helps improve a person’s mood and fights cardiovascular disease.
 That work also indicated that tea can reduce the risk of cognitive decline in those over 60 by as much as 50 percent.